 The cure rates for people with stage III tumors are less than 50%.
 People with stage IV bladder cancer are rarely cured.

 Bladder cancers may spread into the nearby organs.
 They may also travel through the pelvic lymph nodes and spread to the liver, lungs, and bones.
 Additional complications of bladder cancer include:

 Call your health care provider if you have blood in your urine or other symptoms of bladder cancer, including:

 If you smoke, quit.
-Smoking can increase your risk of bladder cancer.
+Smoking can increase your risk for bladder cancer.
 Avoid exposure to chemicals linked to bladder cancer.

 National Comprehensive Cancer Network.
-NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines): Bladder cancer.
-Version 1.2014.
-Available at: www.nccn.org/professionals/physician_gls/pdf/bladder.pdf.
-Accessed: March 23, 2014.
+NCCN clinical practice guidelines in oncology (NCCN guidelines): Bladder cancer.
+Version 2.2015. www.nccn.org/professionals/physician_gls/pdf/bladder.pdf.
+Accessed April 4, 2016.

 Smith A, Balar AV, Milowsky MI, Chen RC.
 Bladder cancer.
 In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff's Clinical Oncology.
 5th ed.
 Philadelphia, PA: Elsevier; 2014:chap 83.